Éric Ciotti: Security and immigration policy

 In 2020, Ciotti proposed a bill to the National Assembly which would prohibit the dissemination of images depicting functions of the national police, municipal police, military and customs officers; with a maximum penalty of 15,000 euros and a year in prison for violators.

 For the Marianne magazine, Ciotti joined Marine Le Pen's positions on security, identity, immigration and Islamism, sharing with her "an ethnic and identity-based vision of the nation".
 He thus proposes to change the nationality code in order to abolish the jus soli in favour of the jus sanguinis alone, to include in the Constitution "our Christian origins", as well as to accentuate security policies (creation of 100,000 additional prison places, lowering of the criminal majority to 16 years, suppression of family allowances to "parents of children who do not respect the values of the Republic").

-In 2021, he stated "our society is changing, if we have to talk about 'great replacement', I talk about 'replacement'".
+In 2021, Ciotti stated "our society is changing, if we have to talk about 'great replacement', I talk about 'replacement'."
 In the face of Islamic terrorism, he advocated the creation of a "French-style Guantanamo" and the adoption of "specially adapted laws, like the Patriot Act in the United States.

 Relations with the far-right

 In April 2021, Ciotti stated that "what differentiates [The Republicans] from the National Rally is our capacity to govern".
 In September 2021, Ciotti declared that if the second round of the French presidential election ended up being between Emmanuel Macron and Éric Zemmour, he would vote for the latter.
 Later that year, Renaud Muselier, the President of the Regional Council of Provence-Alpes-Côte d'Azur left the Republicans, saying that Ciotti was "conveying the ideas of Éric Zemmour within LR".

 Ahead of the 2024 French legislative election, he called for The Republicans to enter into an electoral alliance with the National Rally.
 He was expelled from the party in response.
 This decision was subsequently recognised as illegal by the Judiciary Tribunal of Paris, re-instating him.

-Following the election, Ciotti said in an interview with Le Figaro that he was proud to have broken the “artificial” taboo against working with the far-right and predicted that the “vast majority of people on the right” would follow the same path.
+Following the election, Ciotti said in an interview with Le Figaro that he was proud to have broken the "artificial" taboo against working with the far-right and predicted that the "vast majority of people on the right" would follow the same path.